 Changes to the supply of wireless microphones in Australia have been in place for some time.

 The ACMA’s wireless microphones hub is your one-stop shop for understanding the changes to the supply and use of wireless microphones.
 Below are links to our most popular wireless microphone pages.
-You can view all other pages in our wireless microphones feature index.

 Fact sheets, FAQs, video and photo gallery